pooyaww/impala_hls_snippets/README.md

-source project.sh from anydsl and run desired test scripts providing a test name, without `.impala`
+source project.sh from anydsl and run desired test scripts providing a test name, without `.impala` or `.art`

+then deterimne ANYDSL installation folder:
+`export ANYDSL_INSTALL=<path-to-anydsl-folder>`

-`artic` directory in `hls` contains tests for supporting the new frontend.
+`artic` directory in `hls` and `ocl` contains tests for supporting the new frontend.

 Environment variables:
 `ANYDSL_FPGA` can be set to `SOC`, `HPC`, `HPC_STREAM`, `GMEM_OPT` to generate SoC streaming IPs, HPC kernel interface, HPC streaming IP and enabling memory optimizations respectively.
 GMEM_OPT can be combined with any other values.